polytechnology/exploring-computer-science/course-docs/course-syllabus.md

 - Unit 6: Advanced Topics in Computer Science

 ### Grading/Posting of Grades
 Parents are encouraged to log on to aeries to check on their student’s grades/progress.
-If you need assistance logging on to your Aeries account, contact the Poly Administration office at (951) 788-7203.
+If you need assistance logging into your Aeries account, contact the Poly Administration office at (951) 788-7203.

 I will post student grades IN AERIES after each assignment/test/quiz/final is finished and graded.
 Students, log into Aeries to know your grades.